Word count 1394

 Author’s Note – He does not judge on race, religion, color, country of origin, or content of soul, but rather on the opinion of his stories.
 He can talk trash about the short, because he is one.

-Originally in the defunct Nugget Tales, now in Fiction On The Web.
+Originally in the defunct Nugget Tales, now in Fiction On The Web and Raven Cage.
 Ariel Chart accepted it enthusiastically, but without explanation didn’t run it.
-In Written Tales illustrated.
+In Written Tales (illustrated / defunct). .